t3rcio/go-shortner/README.md

 # go-shortner

-A simple Golang URL shortener
+A simple Golang URL shortener.

 You will need a Redis Server.
 To run it follow the instructions here: https://redis.io/docs/latest/operate/oss_and_stack/install/install-stack/docker/ After that, run in a Terminal window: